savagecarol/Coding-List/README.md

 - Contains programming contests from more than 20 websites
 - Differentiate live, upcoming and completed programming contests
 - Contains links of all listed contests and can be opened by just one click
-- Have Dark Theme
+- Dark Theme
+- filter contest based on your choice
-- Notifications (would be released in new update)
+- Notifications (upcoming)

 ## Screenshots
 ![Screenshot](screenshots/upcoming_small.png) ![Screenshot](screenshots/settings_small.png)